pwang649/myWiki/docs/Robotics/Control/DP.md

 \theta^*=\argmin_{\theta} \| V_\theta(x, t)-\min _u \left\{L(x, u)+V_\theta\left(x_{t+1}, t+1\right) \right\}\|+ \lambda\left\|V_\theta(x, T+1)-l(x)\right\|,
 $$
 i.e., satisfy the Bellman equation and the boundary condition.
-- These function approximators include neural networks, quadratics/polynomials, linear combination of predefined basis functions, etc. The most popular these days are neural networks.
+- These function approximators include neural networks, quadratics/polynomials, linear combinations of predefined basis functions, etc. The most popular these days are neural networks.
 - The above method is also called the fitted value iteration because we "fit" the value function that minimizes the Bellman error.
 When neural networks are used as the function approximator, the method is called neural fitted value iteration.
 - There are several variants of the fitted value iteration algorithm to make them work well in practice.
-This includes learn $Q$-function instead of value function (DQN), learn policy and value function simultaneously (actor-critic methods), and so on.
+This includes learning the $Q$-function instead of the value function (DQN), learning policy and value function simultaneously (actor-critic methods), and so on.

+---

-## Methods to Compute Value Finction - Continuous Time
+## Methods to Compute Value Function - Continuous Time

 In continuous time, we are interested in solving the Hamilton-Jacobi Bellman PDE to obtain the value function:
 $$